-5. Exotic doesn’t have to mean far away.
+Travel Mobile Photography Tip #5 – Exotic doesn’t have to mean far away

-If you’re taking macro-photography photos of leaves or other nature-y stuff, no one can tell if you’re in Louisiana or Cambodia.
+If you’re taking macro photos of leaves or other nature-y stuff, no one can tell if you’re in Louisiana or Cambodia.

 Travel can mean 20 minutes to a nearby forest, a few hours to a national park, or across the world.
 Practice techniques of travel photography nearby before you make that long, expensive trip abroad.

-7. Get to know your subject before taking the shot.
+Travel Mobile Photography Tip #7 – Get to know your subject before taking the shot

 Anyone can take a picture of an orphan at a bus stop in the rain.
 Tear-jerking, sure.
 But how do you even know that kid is an orphan?
 Maybe they’re waiting for their dad to get back from work?

 You need to ask permission anyway.
-So find out their story while you’re at it.
-Once you know the truth, you’ll be able to capture a photo with more accurate context (and they’ll appreciate you taking the time).
+So, find out your subject’s story while you’re at it.
+Once you know the truth, you’ll be able to capture a photo with a more accurate context (and they’ll appreciate you taking the time).

 A lot of travel photography takes place on vacation.
 And, while it might not be very relaxing to wake up at 5:30, it is in your best interest.
 That warm light enables some of the crispest images you’ll get.

 Besides, the glory of golden hour is a feeling worth waking up for.